ac-custom-shaders-patch/inipp/README.md

 Included file will be loaded in place of `[INCLUDE]` sections, although with some extra detail (see “Variables”).
 Important to note: if some property is set twice, second value will be used.
 So, you can overwrite values in included files with sections coming afterwards.

-For shorter version, you can use this syntax:
+For shorter version, use this syntax:

 ```ini
 [INCLUDE: common/shared_file.ini]
 ```

-### Variables
+## Variables

 In order to try and reduce copy-paste, included INI-files can use variables.
 Their values are set in `[INCLUDE]` sections, and the whole thing looks like this: